mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A PSK may also be used within MLS in the following cases:

   - Re-Initialization: If, during the lifetime of the group, a change in the fixed group parameters becomes necessary, e.g. if the ciphersuite used by the group is deprecated or if the protocol version should be upgraded, a PSK can be used to reboot the group with the desired parameters.

   - Recovery: If the group state of one or more members of the group deviates from the rest, they can be re-added to the group using a `recovery_key` from a previously known shared group state.

-  - Branching: A PSK may also be used to bootstrap a sub-group of the current group.
+  - Branching: A PSK may be used to bootstrap a subset of current group members into a new group.
 This applies if a subset of current group members wish to branch based on the current group state.

 Regardless of its origin, the PSK injected in the key schedule must be unique.
 We ensure this by deriving it using a nonce and a `PSKLabel` as follows.